qvt/qvtr2coq/README.md

 * *Ecore2Coq* translates Ecore metamodels to Coq specifications;
 * *XMI2Coq* translates Ecore instances to Coq specifications.

 Additionally, we provide a verified implementation of *UML2RDBMS* as an example use case.
+We made a case study that compares the behavior of ModelMorf against our own language specification with respect to the UML2RDBMS transformation.
+This involves:

+* *UMLinstantiator* generates a defined number of randomly generated UML model instances.
+* *UML2RDBMS* contains a Haskell implementation with a thin XML wrapper around the UML2RDBMS implementation extracted from the proof.
+* *RDBMScomparator* compares the output of the ModelMorf engine against the output of our own Haskell implementation.

+The study demonstrates that all 100 randomly generated model instances result in RDBMS model instances equal on ModelMorf and our verified implementation.
+It is possible to verify additional QVT-R execution engines, like Eclipse QVTd or qvtMedini.

 ### Installing